Desperado (Eagles album): Critical reception

 Paul Gambaccini of Rolling Stone gave the album a positive review on its release in 1973.
 He wrote: "The beautiful thing about it is that although it is a unified set of songs, it is not a rock opera, a concept album, or anything pretending to be much more than a set of good tunes that just happen to fit together."
 In conclusion, he wrote: "Desperado won't cure your hangover or revalue the dollar, but it will give you many good times.
 With their second consecutive job well done, the Eagles are on a winning streak."
 Robert Christgau, however, took the view that "with its barstool-macho equation of gunslinger and guitarschlonger, its on-the-road misogyny, its playing-card metaphors, and its paucity of decent songs, this soundtrack to an imaginary Sam Peckinpah movie is "concept" at its most mindless."
 AllMusic editor William Ruhlmann praised that Henley had more involvement with the album, but wrote that it "was simultaneously more ambitious and serious-minded than its predecessor and also slighter and less consistent."

-The album is now considered by some critics to be the one of the significant albums of country rock.
-Music writer John Einarson argued in his book Desperados: The Roots of Country Rock that despite its weak initial sales, the album "would set the tone for all the later soft country rock sounds, and impact what would become the foundation of "new country", in both image and music."
+The album is now considered by some critics to be one of the significant albums of country rock.
+Music writer John Einarson argued in his book Desperados: The Roots of Country Rock that despite its weak initial sales, the album "would set the tone for all the later soft country rock sounds, and impact what would become the foundation of 'new country', in both image and music."

 It was voted number 631 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).

 Ultimate Classic Rock critic Sterling Whitaker rated both "Tequila Sunrise" and "Doolin-Dalton" as being among the Eagles' 10 most underrated songs.